Inclusion at King Solomon Academy

 West London Zone

-We enjoy a partnership with West London Zone, supporting children in Key Stage Two who benefit from work promoting good mental health.
+We enjoy a partnership with West London Zone, supporting pupils across both our Younger and Older Years Site who benefit from work promoting good mental health.

 We are delighted to continue working with Mind.
 Trainee Educational Psychologists come to KSA to meet with young people with mental health difficulties and provide them with a space to talk and reflect.